bogda01/Angular_Bachelors_Project/README.md

 # Second Step

+Change to the development branch.
 Make sure you are inside the folder Angular

 # Third Step